JaeHyeok-2/JaeHyeok-2/README.md

 Hello, I am Jaehyeok Lee, currently enrolled in the integrated master's and doctoral program in Computer Science at Yonsei University.

-a passionate ```Computer-Vison``` enthusiast with a keen interest in Generative Model, Denoising, Object Detection and Anomaly Detection
+a passionate ```Computer-Vison``` enthusiast with a keen interest in Object Detection, Tracking and Anomaly Detection

 ## Featured Projects